danrusei/danrusei.github.io/content/posts/error_handling.md

 ## Using My Custom Error type

-If you are designing a library or an API you may want to propagate also application specific error types and the library consumers to see a predictibla set of error types.
+If you are designing a library or an API you may want to propagate also the application specific error types and the library consumers to see a predictible set of errors.

 Some advantages of using Custom Error type vs anyhow:

 * **Control and Flexibility** With a custom error enum, you have fine-grained control over the types of errors the application can encounter.
-* **Application-Specific Error Types** Can be defined error types that are specific to the application / library domain, providing meaningful and contextual error information.
+* **Application-Specific Error Types** Define error types that are specific to the application / library domain, providing meaningful and contextual error information.
 * **Predictable API**  Consumers of the API or library see a clear and predictable set of error types.
 This can make it easier for them to understand and handle errors.

 In the below example:

 * I've created a custom error enum `MyError` that represents different error cases.
 * I implemented the `fmt::Display` trait for `MyError` to provide custom error messages.
-* The `std::error::Error` trait is implemented for `MyError`.
+* Implement `std::error::Error` trait for `MyError`.
+The `std::error::Error` trait helps us to convert any type to an `Err` type.

 The below code is partial, the entire code can be found [HERE](https://github.com/danrusei/dev-state_blog_code/blob/master/error_handling/src/5_order_custom_error.rs)

 {{< code language="rust" isCollapsed="false" >}}

-\# [derive(Debug)]
+.# [derive(Debug)]
 enum MyError {
     CommandLineArgs,
     FileReadError(std::io::Error),